WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: The WebQAmGaze Dataset

 \subsection{Reading Materials}

-For the construction of this corpus, we use the freely available texts from the multilingual XQuAD dataset \citep{XQUAD-Artetxe:etal:2019} that can be used to test machine text comprehension models, meaning that the texts are accompanied by human annotations for question-answering.
+For the construction of the \textsc{WebQAmGaze} dataset, we use the freely available texts from the multilingual XQuAD dataset \citep{artetxe-etal-2020-cross} that can be used to test machine text comprehension models, meaning that the texts are accompanied by human annotations for question-answering.

-XQuaD is a subset of the SQuAD question-answering dataset \citep{rajpurkar_squad_2016} that has been translated into other languages.
+XQuaD is a subset of the SQuAD question-answering dataset \citep{rajpurkar-etal-2016-squad} that has been translated into other languages.
 It contains pairs of texts and questions, annotated with target spans and correct answers.
-We include these texts as they already contain a relevant span that can be comparable to a human rationale and allows us to compare the data we collect to investigate if the gaze information also reflects the spans that are annotated when the questions are responded to correctly.
-The data we collect can be used in the existing state-of-the-art approaches and compared directly and investigate how good the gaze data is in reflecting the human-rationales.
+We include these texts as they already include marked relevant spans containing the crucial information required to answer the questions.
+This is comparable to a human rationale and allows us to compare the annotated target span to the eye-tracking data we collect to investigate if the gaze information also reflects the annotated spans when the questions are responded to correctly.
+The data we collect can be used in the existing state-of-the-art approaches for explainable NLP and compared directly to investigate how beneficial the eye movement data is in reflecting human rationales.

 We also include texts from the MECO corpus \citep{siegelman_expanding_2022_meco}.
-This dataset contains NR ET data coupled with reading comprehension questions for 13 different languages.
-Including texts from this dataset, will allow us to compare directly the features we extract to those collected by a commercial ET and reason about the quality of webcam-ET.
-We go into more detail in the approach used in Section \ref{meco-comparison}.
-We collect data for languages in which the two datasets overlap: English, Spanish, German, Turkish, Greek, and Russian.
+This dataset contains NR eye-tracking data coupled with reading comprehension questions for 13 different languages.
+Including texts from this dataset allows us to compare the webcam data to those collected by a commercial eye tracker and to draw conclusions about the quality of webcam eye-tracking.
+We describe this comparison analysis in Section \ref{sec:meco-comparison}.

+We extract data for languages in which the two datasets (XQuaD and MECO) overlap: English, Spanish, German, Turkish, Greek, and Russian.
+For the \textsc{WebQAmGaze} dataset, we focus on the first four languages, leaving Greek and Russian for potential extensions in future work.

-\subsection{Text Selection Criteria}
+\subsubsection{Text Selection Criteria}

 We include texts from both datasets according to the following criteria: